svgeesus/PNG-ICC-tests/README.md

 with a circular hole in the middle of each patch to allow the test image to show.
-If the ICC profile is being applied, the patch and the circle (te test image, showing through) will be the same color so the circles will not be visible.
+If the ICC profile is being applied, the patch and the circle (the test image, showing through) will be the same color so the circles will not be visible.

 ![sRGB macbeth image](./tests/support/reference-circles.png)